maxhbr/LDBcollector/docs/source/reference_data.md

 value, with a button to update your local value.

-### In the licence and generic obligation pages
+### In the licence and compliance action pages

-In each licence or generic obligation page, if the licence or generic obligation identifier is present in the reference data, a information box will be displayed if the local data for this object differs from the one in Reference Data, with a link to display the differences.
+In each licence or compliance action page, if the licence or compliance action identifier is present in the reference data, a information box will be displayed if the local data for this object differs from the one in Reference Data, with a link to display the differences.